MMadlos/dashboard-users-registration/README.md

 # Description

-Exercice to create a table of user lists and add actions:
+Exercice to create a table with a list of users and add actions to interact with it:

 - Delete row ✔️
 - Reset table ✔️